Cane Corso Characteristics

 Entertainment costs: $10-$20

-To help curb your pet’s boredom, you should make sure that they have enough toys to play with.
-It is also possible that a toy you got yesterday is in altogether a different shape today because the dog chewed it aggressively.
-You might want to keep refilling the toy and chewies basket!
+To help curb your furbaby's boredom, try to make sure they have a variety of toys to play with.
+It is also possible that a toy you got just yesterday is now altogether a different shape because your Cane Corso put it to good use.
+With a Cane Corso in your life, you may find yourself regularly refilling the toy and chewies basket!
 This cost could range from $10-$20 per month.

 Initial Costs: $500-$550

-Your Corso pup will need an ID tag, crate, carrier, food, and water bowls, a leash or two, collars, and a big bed for its big size.
-Getting these initial items could cost around $400.
+Your Corso pup will need an ID tag, crate, carrier, food, and water bowls, a leash or two, collars, and a big bed that they can grow into.
+Purchasing these initial items could cost about $400.

 Vaccinations: $250-$300